-Insole testing (biomechanics and pain rating)
+Insole testing (pain and comfort rating)

 Insoles are commonly used to improve foot function, alleviate pain, and enhance comfort.
-Understanding their impact on lower limb biomechanics, foot pressure distribution, and self-reported pain and comfort is crucial for optimizing their design and application.
+Understanding their impact on lower limb biomechanics, foot pressure distribution, and self-reported pain and comfort is crucial for optimising their design and application.

 insoles we use